Derbyshire

-The north and centre of Derbyshire are hilly and contain the majority of the Peak District, which has been designated a national park.
+The north and centre of Derbyshire have uplands containing the majority of the Peak District, which has been designated a national park.
 They include Kinder Scout, at 636 m the highest point in the county.
 The River Derwent is the longest in the county, at 66 mile, and flows south until it meets the River Trent just south of Derby.
 Church Flatts Farm at Coton in the Elms, near Swadlincote, is the furthest point from the sea in the UK.

 History

 The area that is now Derbyshire was first visited, probably briefly, by humans 200,000 years ago during the Aveley interglacial, as shown by a Middle Paleolithic Acheulean hand axe found near Hopton.
 Further occupation came with the Upper Paleolithic and Neolithic periods of the Stone Age when Mesolithic hunter-gatherers roamed the hilly tundra.

 Evidence of these nomadic tribes has been found in limestone caves located on the Nottinghamshire border.
 Deposits left in the caves date the occupancy at around 12,000 to 7,000 BCE.